ziap/ziap.github.io/content/blog/sin-approx/index.md

 From the figure above, we can see that the error is inversely proportional to the table size, which is quite predictable.
 The noise in the graph is due to the error when interpolating the smaller table when the size is not a power of two.
-Although the method converges quite quickly, to reach high enough accuracy you need very big lookup tables.
-For example, to reach sub 20 ULP, you need a lookup table of size 2^21 or about 2 millions elements.
+Although the method converges quite quickly, to reach high enough accuracy, you need very large lookup tables.
+For example, to reach sub-20 ULP, the lookup table needs to have the size of 2^21 or about 2 millions elements.
 And the method definitely won't scale well when applied to double-precision floats.

 ### Testing standard library sine